How Zero Trust Reduces Network Lateral Movement

 ZTNA is also cloud native and built to defend on-prem network resources, as well as cloud services.
 That means you can apply similar restrictions to the cloud that you can to company networks.

-The Zero-sum of ZTNA
+The Zero-Sum of ZTNA

 ZTNA is not a solution for all of a company’s cybersecurity issues, but what it can do is prevent threat actors from moving easily within a network, and in many cases outright prevent them from obtaining anything of significant value.